BleuLlama/LlamaVampireDrive/README.md

 This drive system is meant to be a cheap (free) mass storage system for serial-based computer systems that might not otherwise have a local storage system, or may have one but it is inconvenient to transfer content onto.
-It may not be fast.
+It's not meant for speed.

 The primary use for this, for me, is to give a mass-storage solution to my RC2014 Z80 vintage-like computer, which does not have any